');

 About New Haven, WV

-New Haven is a small community in West Virginia with a population of 1,735 residents.
-The median household income is $56,500 per year, which is near the national average.
-The median age in New Haven is 44.2 years.
+New Haven is a small town located in West Virginia with a population of 1,735 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,500 per year, which is 25% below the national median of $75,149.
+The median age of 44.2 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How New Haven Ranks in West Virginia